supercollider/supercollider/README_LINUX.md

 git submodule update --init --recursive
 ```

-> **Important**: Please do not download the repository via GitHubs _Download ZIP_ button as this will not contain all necessary submodules!
+> **Important**: Please do not download the repository via GitHub's _Download ZIP_ button as this will not contain all necessary submodules!

 ### Make a build directory